FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Terminology/Networks/NAT.md

 ---
 aliases: [Network Address Translation] date created: Tuesday, 2.
 December 2025, 19:12 date modified: Tuesday, 2.
-December 2025, 19:12
+December 2025, 20:12
 ---

 # NAT
-- A technique used to map multiple private [IP](TCP%20IP%20Model/IP.md) addresses to a single public [IP](TCP%20IP%20Model/IP.md) address (or a few addresses) before sending packets to another network (e.g., the Internet).
+- **NAT (Network Address Translation)** is a technique used to map multiple private [IP](TCP%20IP%20Model/IP.md) addresses to a single public [IP](TCP%20IP%20Model/IP.md) address (or a few addresses) before sending packets to another network (e.g., the Internet).
 - Allows multiple devices on a local network to share a single public IP address.
 - Helps conserve the limited number of available IPv4 addresses.
 - Provides a layer of security by hiding internal IP addresses from the external network.